 Optimize Docker Pull for your Gitlab Pipelines

-A guide to optimize docker pull for your gitlab pipeline
+ai optimize docker pull your

 Things shifted slightly in the Cloud Native world a while back, when the Docker Hub turned on rate limiting.
 If you run a Kubernetes cluster or Gitlab pipelines, or make extensive use of Docker images or Docker build, this is something you need to be aware of as it could cause outages.